History of Brazil: Indigenous rebellions

-The Tamoyo Confederation (Confederação dos Tamoios in Portuguese language) was a military alliance of aboriginal chieftains of the sea coast ranging from what is today Santos to Rio de Janeiro, which occurred from 1554 to 1567.
+The Tamoyo Confederation (Confederação dos Tamoios in the Portuguese language) was a military alliance of aboriginal chieftains of the sea coast ranging from what is today Santos to Rio de Janeiro, that lasted from 1554 to 1567.

-The main reason for this rather unusual alliance between separate tribes was to react against slavery and wholesale murder and destruction brought by the early Portuguese discoverers and settlers of Brazil onto the Tupinambá people.
-In the Tupi language, "Tamuya" means "elder" or "grandfather".
+The main reason for this rather unusual alliance between separate tribes was the need for collective defense against the Portuguese settlers.
+In the Tupi language, "Tamuya" means 'elder' or 'grandfather'.
 Cunhambebe was elected chief of the Confederation by his counterparts, and together with chiefs Pindobuçú, Koakira, Araraí and Aimberê, declared war on the Portuguese.

 Sugar age

-Starting in the sixteenth century, sugarcane grown on plantations called engenhos along the northeast coast (Brazil's Nordeste) became the base of Brazilian economy and society, with the use of slaves on large plantations to produce sugar for Europe.
-At first, settlers tried to enslave the natives as labor to work the fields.
-Portugal had pioneered the plantation system in the Atlantic islands of Madeira and São Tomé, with forced labor, high capital inputs of machinery, slaves, and work animals.
-The extensive cultivation of sugar was for an export market, necessitating land that could be acquired with relatively little conflict from existing occupants.
-By 1570, Brazil's sugar output rivaled that of the Atlantic islands.
-In the mid-seventeenth century, the Dutch seized productive areas of northeast Brazil, from 1630 to 1654, and took over the plantations.
+Starting in the sixteenth century, sugarcane grown on plantations called engenhos along the northeast coast (Brazil's Nordeste) became the base of the Brazilian economy and social structure.
+Large plantations used slave labor to produce sugar for export to Europe.
+At first, settlers tried to enslave the natives for these sugar plantations but soon switched to importing slaves from Africa.
+Portugal pioneered the plantation system in the Atlantic islands of Madeira and São Tomé, with forced labor, high capital inputs for machinery, slaves, and work animals.
+By 1570, Brazil's sugar output rivalled that of the Atlantic islands.
+In the mid-seventeenth century, the Dutch seized productive areas of northeast Brazil and took over the plantations.
 When the Dutch were expelled from Brazil, following a strong push by Portuguese-Brazilians and their indigenous and Afro-Brazilian allies, the Dutch as well as the English and French set up sugar production on the plantation model of Brazil in the Caribbean.
-Increased production and competition meant that the price of sugar dropped, and Brazil's market share dropped.
-Brazil's recovery from the Dutch incursion was slow since warfare had taken its toll on sugar plantations.
+Increased production and competition meant that the price of sugar dropped and Brazil's market share along with it.
+Brazil's recovery from the Dutch incursion was slow since warfare had damaged much of the land and infrastructure used for the plantations.
 In Bahia, tobacco was cultivated for the African export market, with tobacco dipped in molasses (derived from sugar production) being traded for African slaves.
-Brazil's settlement and economic development was largely on its lengthy coastline.
-The Dutch incursion had underlined the vulnerability of Brazil to foreigners, and the crown responded by building coastal forts and creating a marine patrol to protect the colony.
+Brazil's settlement and economic development was focused on its lengthy coastline.
+The Dutch incursion had underlined the vulnerability of Brazil to foreigners, and Portugal responded by building coastal forts and creating a marine patrol to protect the colony.

 The initial exploration of Brazil's interior was largely due to para-military adventurers, the bandeirantes, who entered the jungle in search of gold and native slaves.
 However colonists were unable to continually enslave natives, and Portuguese sugar planters soon turned to import millions of slaves from Africa.
-Mortality rates for slaves in sugar and gold enterprises were dramatic, and there were often not enough females or proper conditions to replenish the slave population through natural increase.
+Mortality rates for slaves in sugar and gold enterprises were dramatic, and there were often not enough women or proper conditions for the slave population to increase through reproduction, forced or otherwise.